 Lago de Atitlan is one of my favorite places I have ever been.
 The natural beauty of the lake, surrounded by volcanoes and endless lush green hills never get old.
-I could have stayed there for months, and even considered extending my Central America trip just to go back there another time.
+I could have stayed there for months.
+I even considered extending my Central America trip just to go back there again.

-So when you go to stay at Lake Atitlan, you don’t actually stay in the lake.
-There’s several towns by the lake that you can hole up in for a few days or weeks, and each one has a little personality of their own.
+So when you go to stay at Lake Atitlan, you don’t actually stay in a single town.
+There are several towns by the lake that you can hole up in for a few days or weeks.
+Each has a little personality of their own.

 For example, San Marcos is smelly stoner yoga hippie-ville.
 It’s basically Portland if it was in Guatemala.
 San Pedro is a more toned down version of San Marcos, but still pretty hippie.
 Panajachel is where most non-backpackers stay, and I even saw that it was named by some travel magazine as a top destination for honeymooners.
 Panajachel is definitely the closest to actual civilization that you’ll have around the lake, so I guess that makes sense.

 Santa Cruz is very small, and not typically somewhere that backpackers or travelers go to.
-There are a couple of hostels, including Free Cerveza which was actually one of my favorite hostels that I stayed at in Central America.
+There are a few hostels, including Free Cerveza which was one of my favorite hostels in Central America.
 It sounds kind of dumb because of the name, but as the name suggests, you get a free beer for staying there.
 Santa Cruz isn’t the place to go if you like exploring, but we did go on a neat little hike to some underwhelming waterfalls while we were there.
 It’s the journey, not the destination, right?

 Well anyway, Free Cerveza is a good place to stay at to make friends since you are probably going to end up sharing a tent with a few people.
 Come dinnertime, everyone sits powwow style around the tables and gets as much beer as they can down in an hour.

-Around the island, there are several volcanos that you can hike.
-One of the most popular hikes in the area is Nariz del Indio at sunrise, but you are going to have to wake up pretty early.
+Around the lake, there are several volcanos that you can hike.
+One of the most popular hikes in the area is Nariz del Indio at sunrise.
+You will have to wake up pretty early.
 It is a short hike, but the journey to get there from San Pedro is a bit more daunting.
-You’ll likely be in the back of a truck driven by someone who doesn’t care whether or not you’re still in the back of the truck by the time you get to the starting point of the hike.
+You’ll likely be in the back of a pickup truck driven by someone who doesn’t care whether or not you’re still in the back of the truck by the time you get to the starting point of the hike.
 You’re waking up at 3 AM, but trust me, you won’t be able to sleep a wink on the way there or the way back.

-The hike is entirely uphill and in the dark, so bring a flashlight or be prepared to trip over rocks or the stray dog that is guaranteed to follow you.
+The hike is entirely uphill and in the dark.
+Bring a flashlight or be prepared to trip over rocks or the stray dog that is guaranteed to follow you.
 In our case, we had this mean-looking boxer that ended up cornering our entire group on the second story of the shelter at the top because it wouldn’t stop biting our feet.

 The view is incredible, and I only wish we could have stayed longer and also not had a dog attacking us the entire time.
-Nariz del Indio is definitely one of the more popular hikes for a reason, and if you get good weather, you are able to see the sun rise up over the volcanoes and get a breathtaking view of the lake.
+Nariz del Indio is definitely one of the more popular hikes for a reason.
+If you get good weather, you can see the sun rise over the volcanoes and get a breathtaking view of the lake.
 I didn’t realize how big Atitlan was until I got up there.
 The way back down via truck was also stunning in the daylight.
-It felt like we were on a jeep headed towards Jurassic Park or something.
+It felt like we were in a jeep headed towards Jurassic Park or something.